Note: The information here was updated in September 2022 but little was changed because the information is timeless. Doc T

 Hooks form when there is no opposing wear, but when the mouth is held shut with a nose band, and the head is flexed or turned, any hook will become a blockage to that head movement.
 The result is a flipping of the head or a resistance to turning to one side.
 Removing the hook(s) resolves this bit problem.
 But, again, it is not the fault of the bit but the teeth that are at the root of most bit problems.

 As of 2020, I usually reduce hooks using medication and filing with more removal over subsequent floats.
 In addition, I rarely use compound hook cutters to avoid using antibiotics if a pulp chamber is exposed while cutting the tooth.

 Incisor reduction in horse dentistry

 “A New Profit Center” Developed Without Science

-The removal of material from the front teeth of a horse (nippers, incisors) has been recently embraced by modern equine dentists.
-Horses have died from this procedure because of bone infection secondary to tooth root / pulp exposure.
-There is no basis in good science for performing incisor reduction and until someone proves to me the necessity for it being done, I will not do it.
-The veterinary profession has moved away from routinely performing this procedure (AAEP and BEVA – both from a seminar at their meetings in 2003).
+Modern equine dentists have recently embraced the removal of material from the front teeth of a horse (nippers, incisors).
+Unfortunately, horses have died from this procedure because of bone infection secondary to tooth root/pulp exposure.
+There is no basis in good science for performing incisor reduction, and I will not do it until someone proves to me the necessity for it.
+The veterinary profession has moved away from routinely performing this procedure (AAEP and the BEVA at their meetings in 2003).